 Toss the trashy novel, and make your brain do a bit of work on your cruise.
 And we're not talking about the fierce team trivia competitions for bragging rights to a logo cap or bag.
-Learn a new language on Crystal or Celebrity, learn to cook in the show kitchens of Holland America and Oceania, make scrapbooks on Celebrity, or paint pottery on Princess.
-Several lines offer computer and digital photography classes in their onboard Internet cafes, so you can come home with the most sophisticated vacation photo presentations ever.
+Learn a new language on Crystal or Celebrity, learn to cook in the show kitchens of Holland America and Oceania, make scrapbooks on Celebrity or participate in a Discovery at Sea scavenger hunt on Princess.
+Several lines offer computer and digital photography classes, so you can come home with the most sophisticated vacation photo presentations ever.

 Brainiacs and wannabes should check out our guide to the Best Enrichment Cruises.

-It's perfectly acceptable to drop your work-week formality and get a little silly on a cruise.
+It's perfectly acceptable to drop your workweek formality and get a little silly on a cruise.
 Some might say that you're missing out on the true cruise experience if you don't get off your high horse and get into the onboard fun and games.
 Carnival has perfected the art of pool games with events like the Hairy Chest Competition, Rubber Chicken Olympics and Battle of the Sexes.
 Royal Caribbean is known for impromptu dance parties on the Royal Promenade, while Disney enlists its famous characters to round everyone up for fun.
-It's okay to show off your rusty dance moves or cheer loudly for your favorite -- you will very likely never see any of your shipmates again.
+Join in the life-size renditions of popular board games on Carnival's Hasbro, The Game Show.
+It's OK to show off your rusty dance moves or cheer loudly for your favorite -- you will very likely never see any of your shipmates again.

 What other fun will you find onboard?
-Get the lowdown in our First-Timer's Guide to Onboard Activities.
+Get the lowdown in our What to Expect on a Cruise: Daytime Activities.

 Matinee performance, anyone?
 While mainstream ships always have some sort of evening performance scheduled, some entertainment-focused lines keep their theaters full on sea day afternoons.
-Royal Caribbean tops the leaderboard on this one with matinees of its ice-skating and Aquatheater shows, as well as midday showings of its Broadway shows, like "Hairspray".
+Royal Caribbean tops the leaderboard on this one with matinees of its ice skating and Aquatheater shows, as well as midday showings of its Broadway shows, like "Hairspray."
 It's also known for afternoon parades through its ships' Promenades, complete with Dreamworks characters and colorful costumes.
-Norwegian Epic, which offers everything from dueling pianos to comedians and celebrity impersonators at night, livens up the daylight hours with a Murder Mystery Lunch, featuring its improv partner, Second City.
+Norwegian Getaway and Escape get loose with "Wine Lovers The Musical," a daytime wine-tasting comedy show experience.

-For the latest trends in onboard entertainment, read all about Evening Cruise Entertainment.
+For the latest trends in onboard entertainment, read all about Best Cruise Ships for Entertainment.

 If you're a kid, that is.
 Knowing that the under-18 set doesn't want to play bingo with mom and dad all day, cruise lines have built elaborate kids' recreation areas that will have adults wishing they could turn back time and join in the fun.
-Think mocktail bars for sodas and smoothies, Internet and video game consoles, piles of board games and toys, and some hands-on crafts projects -- plus shipwide scavenger hunts, pizza parties and karaoke contests.
-Disney leads the pack with playrooms straight out of its hit movies, like Toy Story and Monsters Inc., and cutting-edge, computer-generated, interactive game floors.
-Royal Caribbean reaches out to the youngest cruisers with age-appropriate activities like baby gymnastics and sing-alongs for the 6-month to 3-year-old set, in conjunction with Fisher-Price.
+Think mocktail bars for sodas and smoothies, Internet and video game consoles, piles of board games and toys and some hands-on crafts projects -- plus shipwide scavenger hunts, pizza parties and karaoke contests.
+Disney leads the pack with playrooms straight out of its hit movies, like Toy Story and Monsters Inc., and cutting-edge, computer-generated, interactive game floors inspired by brands like Marvel and Star Wars.
+Royal Caribbean reaches out to the youngest cruisers with a Royal Babies and Tots Nursery, providing age-appropriate activities for interactive play sessions, as well as care for kids as young as six months to three years.
 Trained counselors wrangle the little tykes and keep an eye on teens, so kids and adults can pursue their favorite activities in harmony.

-For our recommendations on which ships will be a hit with your family, see our picks for the Best Family Cruise Ships.
+For our recommendations on which ships will be a hit with your family, see our picks for the Best Cruise Ships for Families.

-Are there chances for thrill-seeking on your next cruise?
-Read our ship reviews to find out.
+Are there chances for thrill seeking on your next cruise?
+Check out our 10 Best Cruises for Active Travelers.

 You're on vacation, and a little peace and quiet would be nice.
-Unfortunately, your 3,000+ shipmates may have other ideas, making a ruckus at Hairy Legs contests while poolside movie screens blare rock concerts.
+Unfortunately, your 3,000-plus shipmates might have other ideas, making a ruckus on the lido deck while poolside movie screens blare rock concerts.
 You could retreat to your cabin... or seek solace on a serenity deck.
 Princess pioneered the concept with its adults-only Sanctuary sun decks, where you can buy a day pass to plush lounge chairs, alfresco massages, Evian misters and even MP3 players loaded with New Age selections.
-Holland America and Oceania rent out private cabanas, where you can draw the curtains on the world as you savor fruit skewers and chilled towels.
+Lines from Holland America and Oceania to Carnival and Norwegian rent out private cabanas, where you can draw the curtains on the world as you savor fruit skewers and chilled towels.
 If nothing else, look for adults-only sun decks to avoid the little splashers who often take over the main pools.

-Get away from it all with our recommendations for the Best Serenity Decks.
+Get away from it all with our recommendations for the Best Adults-Only Cruise Sun Decks.